d0lfyn/20210303-polyphony/README.md

 ## Setup

 1. On line 1 of `main.rb`, replace the `DIRECTORY` string with the location of the project
-2. Within the `active` array in `"settings/voices"` in `settings.rb`, comment/uncomment desired sections to play.
+2. Within the `selection` array in `"settings/voices"` in `settings.rb`, comment/uncomment desired sections to play.
 3. Set up new instruments as desired:
  - within `INSTRUMENTS` on line 1 in `ensembles.rb`, enter new instruments (see template on line 2)
  - within `ENSEMBLES` below `INSTRUMENTS` in `ensembles.rb`, enter new ensembles using instruments from `INSTRUMENTS`